LinaAoyama/linaaoyama.github.io/content/research.md

 Application of Modern Coexistence Theory
 </h3>
 How do we know when restoration is successful?
 Fluctuating populations and changing starting conditions make evaluation of restoration success tricky.
-As part of an iDiv working group, I led a study on applying demographic modeling and principles from Modern Coexistence
+As part of an international working group hosted at the German Centre for Integrative Biodiversity Research (iDiv), I led a study on applying demographic modeling and principles from the Modern Coexistence Theory to rare plant restoration.
-Theory to rare plant restoration.
 Using a long-term monitoring data of an endangered species, Contra Costa goldfields (<i>Lasthenia conjugens</i>), from a vernal pool restoration project, we found that model-derived low-density growth rates and per capita intrinsic growth rates were reliable metrics for diagnosing long-term restoration trajectories.
 Read more on <a target="_blank" href="https://doi.org/10.1002/eap.2649">this empirical study</a> and <a target="_blank" href="https://doi.org/10.1016/j.tree.2023.06.004"> the concept</a>.